wenyenwei/Haskell_uni_projects/README.md

 # Haskell Uni Projects
 * :writing_hand: Assignment1 - Haskell functions -> `substring`, `interleave`, `unroll`
+* :writing_hand: Project1 - The Musician Game -> Pretty much the same as A1B2, but it's guessing music notes

 ### Assignment1
 You will implement the following Haskell functions.